rossshannon/pincushion/README.md

 # Pincushion

-Pincushion is an alternative bookmarklet that you can add to your browser, and use to save bookmarks to [Pinboard](https://pinboard.in).
+Pincushion is an alternative bookmarklet for [Pinboard](https://pinboard.in) that you can add to your browser, and use to save and edit bookmarks.
 It is designed to be mobile-friendly, fast and interactive, and harnesses the capabilities of modern browsers to enhance the experience of tagging and saving bookmarks.

 ## Features